 These interventions are still in progress.
 Is this then the way to strengthen employee engagement?

-Other parts of this conglomerate had already gone through the digital transformation.
+Other parts of this conglomerate had already gone through the transformation.
 The targeted actions helped them to strengthen their employee engagement in times of major changes.